-Many people are working hard to face the big threats of our time: climate change, inequality, war.
+Many people are working hard to solve the big issues of our time: climate breakdown, extreme inequality and oppression, war…

-I work directly with activists, NGOs and social businesses.
+I work with movements, NGOs and social businesses.

 As part of Austria’s official EU Council Presidency period in 2018, Vienna hosted the conference “Europe’s Transformation: Where People Matter”.
 As part of the conference’s journalistic team, I reported on keynotes, plenary and parallel sessions.
 It was jointly organised by the Austrian Federal Ministry for Sustainability and Tourism (MoE) and the Environmental Agency Austria (EAA) and is a project of the “Growth in Transition” (“Wachstum im Wandel”) initiative.

 I gave a talk on post-growth, ethical responsibility, and the state of the communication design profession – at the 17th Conference of the German association for university lecturers on artistic teachings in design (GKG e.V.).

 As the Society convened at designkrefeld, the design faculty I attend, I had been invited to represent local students (the five other speakers were active professionals and lecturers eg. at the Technical University of Munich, and the Bauhaus University in Weimar.)
 The event’s theme: “Zero Percent Worldviews”.
 (This was September 20th, 2018.)

 I gave a talk on better communication for sustainability activists in campaigns and conversations at Humboldt University’s student conference on sustainability in Berlin, July 27th-29th.